2020 Tax Changes:

-For business mileage in 2019, the rate was increased to 58 cents.
+For business mileage in 2020, the rate was decreased slightly to 57.5 cents.
 Make sure you have a proper detailed log to help audit proof your return!

 General Operating Notes: